-Proline (helps maintain and strengthen heart muscles)
+- Proline (helps maintain and strengthen heart muscles)

 So, is bovine collagen better than marine?
-If you’re taking an Edible Health powder then these differences are not significant.
+If you’re taking an Edible Health powder the differences are not significant.
 As long as you take the supplement at the recommended serving every day, then the efficacy will be the same.